-Lisa has been a hygienist for Dr. Mike since 1987.
-She says that she really doesn’t work for him.
-Her real “bosses” are her patients.
-She has been married to Bill for 35 years and has 3 children
+Lisa has been a hygienist for this practice since 1987.
+She says that she really doesn’t work for Dr. LeBlanc… her real “bosses” are her patients.
+She has been married to Bill for 40 years and has 3 children

 Kellie started her dental assisting career in 1997.
 She left the profession in 2009 to pursue a career in nursing but returned to dentistry in 2015.
-She is grateful to be back doing what she loves, and looks forward to working as Dr. LeBlanc, Jr.’s dental assistant.
+She is grateful to be back doing what she loves, and finds deep satisfaction in being of part of such a unique approach.
 Kellie has been married to John for 14 years, and combined, they have 8 children and 6 grandchildren.

 Below are our top 10 beliefs and to the best of our ability, we attempt to live these beliefs day in and day out.